lukmanaj/30DaysofJavaScript/README.md

 # 30DaysofJavaScript

-This repository will contain my attempts for the exercises given in the  [30 Days of JavaScript challenge](<https://github.com/Asabeneh/30-Days-Of-JavaScript>).
+This repository contains my attempts for the exercises given in the  [30 Days of JavaScript challenge](<https://github.com/Asabeneh/30-Days-Of-JavaScript>).

 The breakdown of the content covered in each day is as follows: